RainyEricYe/lfmd/README.md

     cd example; sh test.sh # check if it works

+    # if not work, please export PATH of needed libs, retest
-    # if not work, you need to compile it as follows.
+    # or compile it as follows.
     cd ..
     vi install.sh
     # modify paths to SeqLib alglib and librarys